GTmac/HARP/README.md

 The output representations in Numpy ``.npy`` format.
 Note that we assume the nodes in your input file are indexed **from 0 to N - 1**.

+# Evaluation
+To evaluate the embeddings on a multi-label classification task, run the following command:

+``python src/scoring.py -e citeseer.npy -i example_graphs/citeseer/citeseer.mat -t 1 2 3 4 5 6 7 8 9``

+Where ``-e`` specifies the embeddings file, ``-i`` specifies the ``.mat`` file containing node labels, and ``-t`` specifies the list of training example ratios to use.

 # Note

 SFDP is a library for multi-level graph drawing, which is a part of [GraphViz](http://www.graphviz.org).